Contemporary European law: Birth of labor law

-Bismarck's Germany, concerned about the growing support for left-wing parties, introduced pioneering reforms to protect workers, "laying the foundations for that complex system of benefits that would come to be known as the Welfare State."
+Otto von Bismarck's Germany, concerned about the growing support for left-wing parties, introduced pioneering reforms to protect workers, "laying the foundations for that complex system of benefits that would come to be known as the Welfare state."
 As early as 1883, a law on health insurance was passed, followed the next year by mandatory insurance for workplace accidents.
 In 1889, old-age pensions were introduced.
-Similar measures were also undertaken in Italy, where, in 1883, the National Institute for Insurance Against Workplace Accidents was established, while between 1902 and 1924 there was intense legislative activity—interrupted only during the Great War—that addressed "the most alarming problems of workers’ conditions, through the introduction of rules that limited the entrepreneurial freedom in managing labor."
+Similar measures were also undertaken in Italy, where, in 1883, the National Institute for Insurance Against Workplace Accidents was established, while between 1902 and 1924 there was intense legislative activity—interrupted only during the Great War—that addressed "the most alarming problems of workers' conditions, through the introduction of rules that limited the entrepreneurial freedom in managing labor."

 As for the employment contract, throughout the 19th century, it remained anchored to the model of locatio conductio, derived from the Roman law institution of locatio conductio.
 This framework positioned the worker as the contractually weaker party within the context of industrial enterprises.
 As early as 1889, the German jurist Otto von Gierke had brought attention to this issue, "emphasizing the personal bond and the relationship of solidarity that connect the employer and the employee within a business."
 The first example of a specific contractual regulation appeared in Belgium in 1900, followed seven years later by the Netherlands.
 At the same time, some jurists began to explore the subject of the employment contract more deeply, "paving the way for a new branch of law, destined for major development in the twentieth century"; among them were Lodovico Barassi, Philipp Lotmar, and Hugo Sinzheimer.

 Legal positivism and its critique

 John Austin conceived the legal norm as a command, rejecting natural law and taking legal positivism to its extreme.

-In the second half of the nineteenth century, as a consequence of the successes of the Industrial Revolution, a specific mindset known as positivism became widespread among Europeans.
-This worldview placed great trust in science and scientific progress, which were seen as the foundations of social evolution.
+In the second half of the 19th century, as a consequence of the successes of the Industrial Revolution, a specific mindset known as positivism became widespread among Europeans.
+This worldview placed great trust in science and scientific progress, which were seen as the foundations of Social Evolution.
 From this perspective, everything that was not strictly metaphysical was subjected to rational and scientific reasoning; for many scholars, law fit perfectly within this classification, thus marking the birth of legal positivism.
-Its principles went largely unchallenged throughout the second half of the nineteenth century, only to be questioned and contested at beginning of the following century.
+Its principles went largely unchallenged throughout the second half of the 19th century, only to be questioned and contested at beginning of the following century.